yesaryann/Vervent/README.md

 1.IT WILL TAKE FILES IN THE INPUT DIRECTORY MAY IT BE DOCS,PDF,WORD FILE

-2. ML based bert model where we checked plagiarism using covid 19 data set and gives the output how muvh plagiarism is used
+2. ML based bert model where we checked plagiarism using covid 19 data set and gives the output how much plagiarism is used

 $ VERVENT [-s] [-o] [-h] input_directory